alejandrosanchezcabana/FlinkPlayground/README.md

 ## Usage

-The application reads files from the specified S3 bucket and writes the contents to the local disk.
 You can customize the source and sink configurations in the `application.properties` file.

 ## Dependencies